trevwar/datasciencecoursera/CodeBook.md

 For more information about this dataset contact: activityrecognition@smartlab.ws

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

+## Notes on run_analysis.R file

+This file assumes that you already have the Samsung data downloaded and extracted into a folder named "UCI HAR Dataset" in your working directory.

+You will need the following packages
+*reshape2
+*plyr

+If you also need to download the data you will need:
+*downloader

+The data used in this project is the mean and standard deviation variables for each subject and each activity.